gighead/personal_utils/README.md

 # personal_utils
-Quick Scripts to get the job done
+Quick Scripts to get the job done in daily life